 Pokemon Sword and Shield: The Crown Tundra best Pokémon

 Which newly added Pokémon in The Crown Tundra DLC are super strong in battle?
+Here are our picks to help you be the very best.

-Best Pokémon In The Crown Tundra
+Best Pokémon in The Crown Tundra

 Pro player Wolfe ‘Wolfey’ Glick has already shared his views on which Crown Tundra Pokémon look the strongest for the next series of ranked Pokémon.